-Ngaoara has established TARROT, the Trauma Assessment, Referral and Rehabilitation Outreach teams initiative, where small teams of clinical and educational professionals provide medical and therapeutic trauma assessment and referral outreach for children affected by trauma and with complex comorbidities, and facilitate support for their families and communities.
-The TARROT teams consist of primary care practitioners, paediatricians, psychologists (child and adult) and cultural educators.
-The teams:
+Ngaoara has established TARROT, the Trauma Assessment, Referral and Rehabilitation Outreach Teams program, where small teams of clinical and educational professionals provide medical and therapeutic trauma assessment and referral outreach for children affected by trauma and with complex comorbidities.
+TARROT also facilitates support for their families and communities.
+The TARROT teams consist of primary care practitioners, paediatricians, psychologists (child and adult) and psychiatrists.

-- Coordinate ongoing care with local service providers and agencies to ensure access to reparative care and resources;
+Coordinate care with local service providers and agencies to ensure access to reparative care and resources;

-This initiative also supports parenting and relationships programs for parents, carers and community members.
+TARROT also advocates for parenting and relationships programs for parents, carers and community members.